nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

 +++++++++++++++++++++++++++++

 Solaris 11 and Omnios share similar configuration to Solaris 10.
 There are a couple of manual things we have to do, but they are trivial.
 Solaris 11/Omnios will use TLS and sudo should just work.

+.. note:: AD Groups

+   In Solaris 10, users who logged in with AD users (with their short name) would appear as their full name (name@domain).
+This allowed their groups to fully resolve.
+However, in Solaris 11.4, this was not the case.
+Short name logins will work but your groups will not resolve as the compat tree uses the full name.
+To avoid running into this problem, you should be on at least SRU 11.4.7.4.0

 Below is for the service account like in the previous section, here as a reference.